-CARCommercial Claims Performance StandardsAppendix ACAR Special Investigative Unit StandardsRevision Date2019.04.26PagePage 3 of 8
+CAR Commercial Claims Performance Standards Appendix A CAR Special Investigative Unit Standards Revision Date Page 2021.04.06 Page 3 of 8

-- 7. Both law and equity dictate that a prompt and thorough investigation precede any decision with respect to payment or denial of a claim.
-The provisions of G.L. c.93A and c.176D must be borne in mind at all times.
-Penalties incurred by members for violations of these laws are subject to reimbursement by CAR and may not be reported as loss or allocated expense. - 8.
-The quality of investigation performed by a SIU is an important criterion of its effectiveness.
+8. The quality of investigation performed by a SIU is an important criterion of its effectiveness.
 It will be given careful consideration by CAR during an audit.
 It is not possible to outline every avenue of the investigation of a suspicious claim; it is limited only by the experience and imagination of the investigator.
 There are, however, certain elements which are common to the investigation of suspicious fire or theft claims that should be covered in every such case referred to a SIU, or the file should reflect the reasons why it was not.
-Refer to Section C. for these guidelines. - C. CAR Standards for Investigation of Collision and Comprehensive Losses - 1.
-Interviews of Owner, Custodian, Companions, Witnesses, etc.
+Refer to Section C. for these guidelines.

+C. CAR Standards for Investigation of Collision and Comprehensive Losses

+1. Interviews of Owner, Custodian, Companions, Witnesses, etc.